LavaMoat/ipfs-registry/README.md

 If the user already has access to the namespace a 409 CONFLICT response is returned.

+If the address of the signer has been denied then a 401 UNAUTHORIZED response is returned.

 #### Query

 * `admin`: Boolean indicating the user is an administrator (default: `false`).